artisan-roaster-scope/artisan/wiki/Installation.md

 + How RESET the meter to channel zero

 ```
-To SET CH/ID to 00,00, by pressing "T1-T2" key and
+To SET CH/ID to 00,00, by pressing the "T1-T2" key
+(labeled "Hi/Lo Limits" on the HH802U) and
-" " power key for more than 6 seconds with the meter
+the power key for more than 6 seconds with the meter
 powered down.
 The meter will set channel and ID
 to 00,00 status.
 The second display will show 00,
 which means that the channel and ID has been set to